anasboyka/CarryPill/README.md

 # carrypill

 This project is a mobile application developed using flutter that is created for follow-up patient to request delivery service or pickup service for their follow-up medication appointment.

+This is for patient App.
+For Rider App, can refer this link https://github.com/anasboyka/CarryPillRider